haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/components/ui-insertform.md

       <code>autoRender</code>
     </td>
     <td>
-      When set to true, the Form component is automatically rendered during Insertform initialization.
+      When set to true, the 表单组件 is automatically rendered during Insertform initialization.
 Otherwise,
       insertListing's <code>render</code> method should be called
       to render the Form.